surface-ui/surface_site/priv/posts/2022/08-31-what-s-new-in-surface-0-8.md

   * Better code organization as each component style can be defined alongside its component
   * Avoid conflicts between components rules as each declaration is scoped per component
-  * Prevent CSS rules from the parent components from leaking into children elements or other components, unless this behaviour is desired and explicitly declared using the `:deep()` pseudo-class.
+  * Prevent CSS rules from the parent components from leaking into children elements or other components.
-  * Allows injecting elixir expressions into the CSS declarations using `s-bind()`, allowing users to apply dynamic values to CSS properties based on the components' assigns.
+  * Support injecting elixir expressions into the CSS declarations using `s-bind()`, allowing users to apply dynamic values to CSS properties based on the components' assigns.
 One great thing about this approach is that it keeps the CSS syntax valid so it doesn't interfere with tools that depend on valid CSS syntax like editor highlighters, linters, etc.
   * Zero configuration in `app.css` or any other file when importing new components, including components from dependencies.
 The compiler will automatically collect and process all component-related styles seamlessly.

+For more info on the topic, see the [Scoped CSS](/scoped_css) page.

 ## New context API